 For all Direct PLUS Loans with a first disbursement date on or after Oct.
 1, 2017, and before Oct.
 1, 2018, the origination fee is 4.264 percent.
 For example, if a graduate student borrows a graduate PLUS loan for $23,986 (the average annual loan amount for 2016-172) with a first disbursement date on or after Oct.
 1, 2017, the origination fee is $1,022.76.
 That means $22,963.24 is disbursed to the student, yet the student is responsible for repayment of $23,986, which will accrue interest in school and in repayment.

 Eliminate origination fees.
 Origination fees stand in clear opposition to the overwhelming congressional support for simplification, transparency, and affordability in the federal student aid system.
 These fees, a relic of the increased cost to operate federal student loans under the defunct bank-based student lending program, now work solely as a federal budget deficit reduction tool.
 Congress should eliminate student loan origination fees, the hidden student loan tax.

-The federal government charged $1.6 billion in origination fees in 2016-17, and collected more than $8.1 billion in origination fees from students and parents from 2012-13 to 2016-17.
-Parent PLUS loans generate the most revenue for the federal government at 29 percent of all origination fee revenue.
+The federal government charged $1.7 billion in origination fees in 2017-18, and collected more than $8.3 billion in origination fees from students and parents from 2013-14 to 2017-18.
+Parent PLUS loans generate the most revenue for the federal government at about 30 percent of all origination fee revenue.